"During the Great War, 116 young men who had attended Blackburn Orphanage in Lancashire, went to war to fight for their King and their Country.

 The last thing was the title and it could only ever be ‘The King’s Orphan.’
 That is who and what William was and how I felt he and so many others, might respectfully be remembered.

-I hope those who watch it will feel the same as I do about it.
+I hope those who watch the play will feel the same as I do about it.
 I hope that they will be touched by James and Jane Dixon and that they will appreciate the essence of the piece, the essence of William and his contemporaries: that everybody is somebody and deserves to be remembered.
+An aspiration which cannot be allowed to be only found in conflict.

 Blackburn Orphanage might have had it's origins in the 19th century, but the legacy of it lives on in what it became ...
 CHILD ACTION NORTH WEST (CANW).